STAPLE-verse/project-summary-external/src/Form_Data.md

   return { tableData, allKeys: Array.from(allKeys) }
 }

-// Call the function to initialize the dropdown and DataTable createMetadataDropdownAndDataTable("metadata-dropdown-container", "metadata-datatable-container")
+// Call the function to initialize the dropdown and DataTable (only when data is present) if (!noData) {
+  createMetadataDropdownAndDataTable("metadata-dropdown-container", "metadata-datatable-container")
+}
 ```